DFE-Digital/bat-design-history/app/posts/find-teacher-training/2025-01-02-add-links-to-get-into-teaching.md

 ## Next steps

-We will be tracking the usage of these links and using this information alongside other research to information further design iterations.
+We will be tracking the usage of these links and using this information alongside other research to inform further design iterations.